qrvey/partner-portal/docs/composer/05-Working with Data/Web Forms/publish-web-forms.md

 ---
-id: publishing-web-forms
+id: publish-web-forms
-title: Publishing Web Forms
+title: Publish Web Forms
-sidebar_label: Publishing Web Forms
+sidebar_label: Publish Web Forms
 tags: [Data Analyst, Software Developer]
-sidebar_position: 1
+sidebar_position: 8
 displayed_sidebar: getting-started
 ---

 Qrvey makes it easy to publish your web forms just about anywhere.
 This article discusses different ways you can use your forms, surveys, and quizzes.
-For information on embedding web forms, see [Embedding Web Forms](./embedding-web-forms.md).
+For information on embedding web forms, see [Embedding Web Forms](./embed-web-forms.md).

 > **Note:** Before you can use or share any web forms, you must first activate the web form by clicking the **Activate** button at the top of the Publish page.
 To pause and make changes to your web form, you will need to click the **Pause** button.